List of Kamen Rider 555 characters: Smart Brain

 In an alternate timeline depicted in the film Kamen Rider 555: Paradise Lost, Smart Brain has become the world's ruling government following the Orphnochs' takeover of Earth.

+As of the V-Cinema Kamen Rider 555 20th: Paradise Regained, the government has restructured Smart Brain with the aim of eliminating Orphnochs.

 Kyoji Murakami

 Kyoji Murakami (村上 峡児, Murakami Kyōji), also known as the Rose Orphnoch (ローズオルフェノク, Rōzu Orufenoku), is the underhanded chief of Smart Brain and successor to temporary chief Eiichi Toda following Toda's defeat at Kamen Rider Faiz's hands.
 Murakami is later overthrown by Hanagata and replaced with Yuji Kiba.
 Despite this, he seeks out the Arch Orphnoch in the hopes of correcting the Orphnochs' genetic instability, giving his life to awaken him.

 In an alternate timeline depicted in the film Kamen Rider 555: Paradise Lost, Murakami was reduced to a head in a jar, but retains a significant command position in Smart Brain until the Elasmotherium Orphnoch fails to kill Takumi Inui and Murakami is murdered by Smart Lady on his superiors' orders.

 As the Rose Orphnoch, Murakami possesses levitation, pyrokinesis, increased durability compared to most Orphnochs, and the ability to generate rose petals to damage or distract opponents.

 Kyoji Murakami is portrayed by Katsuyuki Murai (村井 克行, Murai Katsuyuki).